berktepebag/berktepebag.github.io/Readme.md

 I have studied mining engineering at METU and worked as a mining engineer for 1.5 years where I have written a simple ERP program that was used to control the shifts.
 Left the job for military service and later, I have started working at a cement factory.
 Seeing how hard it is for humans to work in heavy industries I have started to think about finding ways to replace humans with robots.
 This intention took me to Udacity where I have learned cores of Deep learning and Self-driving cars.
 As I studied online I have started looking for more conventional education and started robotics and materials master at SIGMA Clermont, France where had a chance to see all kind of robots in action (Kuka, Baxter, Franka-Emika Panda, parallel robots, serial robots...).
 Had my master's degree in September 2019 and now I am looking for an opportunity where I can keep my hard work on.

 ### Latest Repos:
+* <a href="https://github.com/berktepebag/self_driving_car_navigation"> Navigation ROS package </a> for self-driving autonomous RC car .
+Repository includes
+  1. SLAM with Gmapping
+  2. Localization with AMCL
+  3. An AMCL tweaking tool with a rosbag

+* <a href="https://github.com/berktepebag/Extended-Kalman-Filter-ROS"> Kalman Filter ROS package </a> for fusing IMU and wheel encoder data from self-driving autonomous RC car.
+* Adapted <a href="https://github.com/berktepebag/BOSCH-BMI160-ROS-Library"> BOSCH BMI160 6 DOF IMU drivers </a> to ROS.
-* My latest work, which shows how to make a traffic light detector with YOLOv3 and BOSCH small traffic light dataset is released. <a href="https://berktepebag.github.io/Traffic-light-detection-with-YOLOv3-BOSCH-traffic-light-dataset/"> Link </a>
+* <a href="https://berktepebag.github.io/Traffic-light-detection-with-YOLOv3-BOSCH-traffic-light-dataset/"> Traffic light detector with YOLOv3 </a>  and BOSCH small traffic light dataset.
+Repository includes
+1. Connection to Carla Simulator
+2. Connection from Carla to ROS for detection
+3. Detection from video input